How San Bernardino Delivered Effective, Personalized ELD Support and Saw Rapid Growth

 Background & Context

-The San Bernardino County Superintendent of Schools (SBCSS) operates a unique educational model: its Independent Learning Academy (ILA) functions as its own district within the county, delivering services to 33 local districts.
-ILA serves a highly diverse and transient student population, including youth in juvenile hall, credit recovery programs, and students facing expulsion, detention, or moderate to severe disabilities.
+The San Bernardino County Superintendent of Schools (SBCSS) operates a unique educational model.
+Its Independent Learning Academy (ILA) functions as its own district within the county, delivering services to 33 local districts.
+ILA serves a highly diverse and transient student population — including youth in juvenile hall, credit recovery programs, and students facing expulsion, detention, or moderate to severe disabilities.

 The Challenge